isabella232/Deploy-Scripts/Labtech/advanced/ReadMe.md

 </div>

-The OpenDNS Roaming Client can be deployed using RMM tools, such as LabTech, by applying the <a href="https://docs.opendns.com/product/msp/automated-deployment/#section-deployment-parameters">correct parameters</a> as part of the install string.
+The Umbrella roaming client can be deployed using RMM tools, such as LabTech, by applying the <a href="https://docs.umbrella.com/product/msp/automated-deployment/#section-deployment-parameters">correct parameters</a> as part of the install string.

 The script outlined in this readme is more advanced than our <a href="https://github.com/opendns/Deploy-Scripts/tree/master/Labtech">basic script</a> and provides a more robust integration where you can automate deployment of the Roaming Client to managed workstations.